inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 I am the very model of a modern Major-General.
 		-- Gilbert & Sullivan, "Pirates of Penzance"
 QOTD:
-	 "It's not the despair...
-I can stand the despair.
+	 "It's not the desp...
+I can stand the desp.
 It's the hope."
 Television has proved that people will look at anything rather than each other.
 		-- Ann Landers
 "It's easier said than done."